darrenldl/blockyarchive/RSBX_SPECS.md

 #### Handling of missing blocks
 - Jumps/gaps caused by missing blocks are left to file system to handle(i.e. this may result in sparse file, or file with blank data in the gaps)

+## Calc workflow
+Calc mode only operates at UI/UX level and does not handle any file data, thus it is not documented here.

 ## To successfully encode a file
 - File size must be within threshold